 Previously, it is announced that Wilier Triestina would no longer be the bike supplier to Italian team Lampre, from the beginning of the 2013 season.
-The Italian bicycle manufacturer were supplying bikes to the team for 10 years.
-The Italian team will use Merida bikes in 2013 season.
+The Italian bicycle manufacturer was supplying bikes to the team for 10 years.
+The Italian team will use Merida bikes in the 2013 cycling season.

 After team Lampre-ISD became Team Lampre-Merida and started using Merida bikes, Italian Team’s bicycle sponsor Wilier Triestina started supporting Team Colombia.